The definitive guide on how to write a business plan (free templates)

-- What gives your product or service an edge in the marketplace?
+- What gives your company’s product or service an edge in the marketplace?

 - What distinguishes it from competitors?

-If you are selling a product, sell the general idea of it and its benefits in this section, but don't get too technical.
-Leave any sort of diagrams or complex designs for the addendum, while inserting the phrase: "For more detail, visit the addendum Page #."
+If you are selling a product, sell the general idea and its benefits in this section, but don’t get too technical.
+Leave any diagrams or intricate designs for the addendum, while inserting the phrase: “For more detail, visit the addendum Page #.”

-- Your Customers: Are you B2B or B2C?
+- Your customers: Are you B2B or B2C?
 Who are your customers?
-How do you plan on reaching them?
+How do you plan to reach them?
 Where will you sell your product/service?
 How will you garner feedback from them?
 How will they know you care?

-- Your Competition: Who are your direct/indirect competitors?
-What's your advantage?
-Don't be shy here -- tell them you are better and why.
+- Your competition: Who are your direct/indirect competitors?
+What’s your advantage?
+Don’t be shy — tell them you are better and why.

-- Your Niche: Or market or sector.
-For our sister site Quote Roller, clearly our niche is sales professionals in SMBs.
-For PandaDoc, we don't really have a niche -- it's really anyone who interacts with documents.
-Again, what separates you from your competitors -- how will you make yourself room in the niche?
+- Your niche: Or market or sector.
+Again, what separates your business from your competitors — how will you make yourself known in the niche?

-- Your Distribution: Of course, this is a marketing plan, so they'll want to know your tricks for promoting** within said niche.
-How are you selling it -- directly to clients, to a vendor, online, at a store, an office, freelance, etc.
+- Your distribution: Of course, this is a marketing plan, so they’ll want to know your tricks for promoting within the said niche.
+How are you selling it — directly to clients, to a vendor, online, at a store, an office, freelance, etc.

-- Your Advertising: Are you advertising already?
+- Your advertising: Are you advertising already?
 Where?
-When you have more funding, where do you plan to advertise?
+When you have more funding, where do you advertise?
 How will you use advertising to retain customers?
 Get new ones?
 Make sure you outline your marketing budget either here or within the financial plan.
-How much will be spent on print, TV/radio, Internet, direct mail, external ads, etc.
+How much will be spent on print, TV/radio, Internet, direct mail, external ads, etc?

-- Your Sales Strategy: Depending on the sector, this could be one of the most important parts of your entire business plan -- how are you going to sell your product/service?
+- Your sales strategy: Depending on the industry, this could be one of the most important parts — how are you going to sell your product/service?
 Online?
 A sales team?
 Telesales?
 How will you incentivize sales?
-Will you offer a free sample?
+Will you offer a free sample or trial?
 Host a free workshop?

-- Your Face: You've described how you will market what to whom on where.
-Now it's time to describe the image you're going to project.
-This can include your slogan, images, logos, website, social media, etc. Again, building an online business plan can make this part much more memorable.
+- Your face: You’ve described how you will market, what, to whom, on where.
+Now it’s time to explain the image you’re going to project.
+This can include your slogan, images, logos, website, social media channels, etc.

 - Location/Logistics of your business